• Home

 • Consider using washers between the head of the bolt, and the inside of the cabinet; in hindsight, I should have done this so that the bolt had something extra to tighten against, not just against the back of the cabinet, which as soft metals do, did dimple.

-Finish up the job by installing custom leather door pulls, find a custom top to unite the two cabinets from above, and enjoy your new storage potential.
+Reinstall the original knobs or replace them with something new.
+I made and installed custom leather door pulls. find a custom top to unite the two cabinets from above, and enjoy your new storage potential.

 Share